telerik/ajax-docs/knowledge-base/treemap-drill-down.md

 1. Handle the client-side `Load` event of the TreeMap and attach a handler to the tile's element `click` event there.
 2. Initialize a manual ajax request by pass the text of the clicked item to the AjaxManager (use the `ajaxRequest()` method)
 3. Handle the AjaxManager's OnAjaxRequest event
-4. Change the DataSource of the TreeMap depending on the argument pased to the server-side `AjaxRequest` Handler.
+4. Change the DataSource of the TreeMap depending on the argument passed to the server-side `AjaxRequest` Handler.

 ## Solution